Finding the Best Places to Retire Since 2006!

 Retire in Golden, Colorado?

 Overview: Founded during the Pikes Peak gold rush in 1859, cozy Golden is huddled between two table mountains and Clear Creek Canyon just west of beautiful Denver, Colorado's capital city.
-Today it is home to MillerCoors, known for years as the Coors Brewery, and to the prestigious Colorado School of Mines (5,600 students).
+Today it is home to MillerCoors, the largest single brewery facility in the world, and to the prestigious but unassuming Colorado School of Mines (6,200 students).

 This is a pleasant town with a casual Old West flavor.
 The downtown has attractive vintage buildings, touristy shops, emporiums and some very good restaurants.
 The main drag is busy, but side streets are quiet with smaller ranch style homes, four squares and brick bungalows.
-Most homes are in the surrounding hills and are generally larger and more expensive.
+The surrounding hills are dotted with large, beautiful homes, many with sweeping mountain views.
 The town's museums per capita ratio is admirable, with the Colorado Railroad Museum and the American Mountaineering Center both noteworthy.
 Arts are represented by the Jefferson Symphony Orchestra, Miners Alley Playhouse and the Foothills Art Center.
 Golden also hosts a fine arts and music festival.

 Population: 21,000 (city proper)